Memories In Clay, Northville, $99.99

 As an ornament on a Christmas tree or a decorative addition year-round, this beautiful 3" round porcelain piece is a great memento for anyone who lives in or has visited the Great Lakes State.
-It serves as a reminder to "Enjoy the Beauty & Bounty of Michigan."
+It serves as a reminder to Enjoy the Beauty and Bounty of Michigan.
 Each ornament is hand-pressed.

 The Henry Ford, Dearborn, $16.00